 A laparoscopic inguinal hernia requires a 1-2cm incision at the belly button, and two smaller punctures below the umbilicus.
 The belly button incision allows the camera to view the inside of the abdomen and the two smaller punctures are for the operating instruments.

-To begin, a balloon is placed from the umbilicus to separate the peritoneum, or the lining of the abdomen, from the overlying muscle.
+To begin, a trocar is placed at the umbilicus and gas is inflated to separate the peritoneum, or the lining of the abdomen, from the overlying muscle.
 Once this space is created, a camera is placed under the muscle to view the hernia.

 The hernia is then pulled back into the abdomen from it’s hole in the muscle.
 This hole can either be lateral to the blood vessels (indirect inguinal hernia, left below) or towards the middle from the blood vessels (direct inguinal hernia, right below).
 Regardless, the surgery is the same; once the hole is found, a small mesh is placed under the muscle to reinforce the hernia defect.